Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Concluding Remarks

 \section{Concluding Remarks}

-Motivated by the observation that the estimated results should be consistent with the observed inputs under the fundamental constraints in image restoration and related low-level vision problems, we enforce this fundamental constraint in the conventional GAN framework.
-As the fundamental constraint is derived from the physical formation process of some low-level problems, the proposed algorithm can be applied to a variety of image restoration and related low-level vision problems.
-By training in an end-to-end fashion, the proposed algorithm performs favorably against state-of-the-art methods on each task.
+Motivated by the observation that the estimated results should be consistent with the observed inputs under the physical formation process in image restoration problems, we enforce the physics model in a generative adversarial network for image restoration.
+As the physics model is derived from the image formation process of low-level problems, the proposed algorithm can be applied to a variety of tasks.
+With an end-to-end network formulation, the proposed algorithm performs favorably against the state-of-the-art methods for image restoration and low-level vision problems.